advance100/doc_webpack/shimming modules.md

 There are cases where you want a module to export itself to the global context.

 Don't do this unless you really need this.
+(Better use the ProvidePlugin)

 ## [`expose-loader`](https://github.com/webpack/expose-loader)